sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 |---
 | 0-32767           | Standards Action
 | 32768-4294967295  | Specification Required
-{: #tbl-iana-coswid-items-reg-proceedures title="CoSWID Items Registration Proceedures"}
+{: #tbl-iana-coswid-items-reg-procedures title="CoSWID Items Registration Procedures"}

 All negative values are reserved for Private Use.